When I tell friends, family members, and even complete strangers about iD Tech, I often get the same question—can kids actually learn to code?

 The term “app” has become a trendy, modern, go-to word, but it really doesn’t differ from a software program.
 An app is designed for a particular purpose, and on your iPhone or Android device, that can mean just about anything.
 Find a restaurant.
 There’s an app for that.
 Order pizza.
 There’s an app for that.
 Facebook.
 There’s an app for that.
 Most of these things can be done through a web browser, but the mobile apps, designed specifically to be accessed from your phone, make life so much easier.

 To build an iPhone app, you’ll need to know XCode, Apple’s integrated development environment.
 To build an app for Android, your development environment will require Eclipse.
-View all iD Tech mobile app development courses.
+View all programming classes for teens and kids.

 8. “Scratch Programming”